neurogenomics/rworkflows/README.md

 Uses the official
 [`Bioconductor/bioconductor_docker`](https://github.com/Bioconductor/bioconductor_docker)
+Docker container.

-Docker container. *NOTE*: This Docker container often lags behind the actual Bioconductor releases.
-This means that sometimes “devel” in `Bioconductor/bioconductor_docker` is actually referring to the “release” version of Bioconductor.See this [Issue](https://github.com/Bioconductor/bioconductor_docker/issues/37) for details.
+**NOTE**: The `Bioconductor/bioconductor_docker` container often lags behind the actual Bioconductor releases.
+This means that sometimes “devel” in `Bioconductor/bioconductor_docker` is actually referring to the “release” version of Bioconductor.
+See this [Issue](https://github.com/Bioconductor/bioconductor_docker/issues/37) for details.